andrewheiss/ath-pelican/content/pages/chapters/chaudhry-heiss-2019.md

 ---
 Title: "Who's Afraid of the Activists?
 Causes and Consequences of the Global Crackdown on NGOs"
-Date: 2018-10-10
+Date: 2018-11-27
 Category: In progress
-Slug: research/heiss-chaudhry-2019-whos-afraid
+Slug: research/heiss-chaudhry-2019-closing-space
 Template: research_project
-pdf: /files/research/2019-chaudhry-heiss-whos-afraid.pdf
+pdf: /files/research/2019-chaudhry-heiss-closing-space.pdf
 Code: https://github.com/andrewheiss/Closing-space
-Thumb: /files/images/research/2019-chaudhry-heiss-whos-afraid.png
+Thumb: /files/images/research/2019-chaudhry-heiss-closing-space.png
 Pub_Status: Under review
 Details: >-
-  [Suparna Chaudhry](http://www.suparnachaudhry.com/) and **Andrew Heiss**, “Who's Afraid of the Activists?
-Causes and Consequences of the Global Crackdown on NGOs”
+  [Suparna Chaudhry](http://www.suparnachaudhry.com/) and **Andrew Heiss**, “Closing Space and the Restructuring of Global Activism: Causes and Consequences of the Global Crackdown on NGOs”
 ---

 [TOC]